RedundantComputation/DCS-Academy-2025/BirdVisTemplate/tutorial.md

 random(255) gives you a random number between 0 and 255.
 This will be useful for randomly selecting species or generating random colors.

+## `floor()`
+Sometimes, you may need to round numbers down to the nearest integer.
+The `floor()` function will do that for you.

+What it does: Rounds a number down to the nearest whole number.

+Example:
+`floor(3.7)` will return 3.
+`floor(random(10))` will return a random integer between 0 and 9, without any decimal part.
+This is useful for situations where you need to work with whole numbers, like when you want to pick a random index in a list (e.g., selecting a species randomly from an array).

 ## `includes()`
 Sometimes, when you’re picking random items (like species), you don’t want to pick the same item twice.
 The includes() function checks if a specific item is already in an array.